If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 Mid Week/Weekend Itineraries

-Short cruises tend to be less frequent and this can mean that if you want to do a cruise of a certain length you are extremely limited to only a few cruises per year.
+Short cruises tend to be less frequent.
+This can mean that if you want to do a cruise of a certain length you are extremely limited to only a few cruises per year.

-Cruises that cruise over the weekend are incredibly sort after compared to mid-week cruises so the prices of these are usually higher.
+Cruises that cruise over the weekend are incredibly sought after compared to mid-week cruises, so the prices of these are usually higher.

-It isn’t in the cruise lines interest to have a ship empty for any period of time so even if it is just a few days the ship will be filled and an itinerary sold.
+It isn’t in the cruise line’s interest to have a ship empty for any period, so even if it is just a few days the ship will be filled and an itinerary sold.

-Some drinks packages for P&O Cruises are only available on cruises 5 days or longer in length. source.
+Some drinks packages for P&O Cruises are only available on cruises 5 days or longer in length

-Many cruise lines are really trying to remove the party reputation of short cruises and as a result, are trying to discourage short booze-filled cruises!
+Many cruise lines are really trying to remove the party reputation of short cruises.
+As a result, they don’t sell drink packages on short cruises – to discourage drinking to excess.

 This does depend a lot on the location of the cruise, cruises in the Caribbean tend to have a more laid-back party atmosphere than those in most of Europe.